Why is Thornton a positive for the Poudre River?

 Thornton residents and businesses invested in a clean, safe and reliable drinking supply and this project will help deliver the water our community needs well beyond 2050.

 Thornton’s project does not divert additional water from the Poudre River.
 The water for this project has been diverted from the river and used for farming within the Water Supply and Storage Company’s irrigation system for over a century.

 This website is intended to provide Thornton, Larimer and Weld County residents and others with information on the pipeline, timely construction information and various ways to get in contact with our team for additional questions about the project.

 We have one of the lowest per-person water usage rates in the state, and will continue to be a leader in water conservation, but conservation alone isn’t sufficient to meet our ongoing and future water supply needs.

-The specific location of the pipeline has not been determined for the majority of the corridor.
-We have identified a specific alignment and location for the pipeline in portions of southern Weld County, and we are working with property owners to acquire the necessary easements for the pipeline in those locations.
-We anticipate that the pipeline diameter will be in the 42-inch range and it will be buried with some appurtenances and access points above ground.
+The specific location of the pipeline has been determined for the majority of the corridor.
+We have identified a specific alignment and location for the pipeline in nearly all of Weld County, Adams County, and Thornton, and we are working with property owners to acquire the necessary easements for the pipeline in those locations.
+The 42-inch pipeline will be buried with some appurtenances and access points above ground.